 The “Emerald Express” will take you from Bramberg to Habachtal valley as far as Almgasthof Alpenrose.
 There you will get to hunt and dig for various minerals, especially emeralds.
 At about 5 pm you will return by taxi to Bramberg, tired and hopefully with a pocket full of “riches”!

 The exhibition "Emeralds and Crystals" is a true treasure of the Hohe Tauern as it features some of the most beautiful findings of emeralds, rock crystals, epidotes and many other locally found treasures.

 Alpengasthof Alpenrose in Habachtal is also an ideal starting point for mineral hunters.

 You can reach the Alpenrose either by Valley Taxi or on foot - taking about 2 hours to hike.
 This inn is open from mid-May until mid-October.

-Enjoy your holidays in a warm, friendly atmosphere.
 The Alpenrose serves local specialties and pastries.

 Located right next to the inn is a site where you can pan for emeralds.